 "I have ulcerative colitis, anxiety, and latex allergy with latex-fruit cross-reactivity syndrome—an autoimmune disorder that causes your body to believe certain fruit and vegetables contain latex.
 I was diagnosed with ulcerative colitis at 17, anxiety at 14, and the latex allergy at 31.

 "My diagnosis of ulcerative colitis left me feeling like my body had betrayed me.
 I dropped to a very unhealthy weight, yet my stomach was ballooned out so significantly I was often asked if I was pregnant.
 My latex-fruit cross-reactivity syndrome went undiagnosed for many years thanks to the symptoms mimicking colitis.
-I had developed allergies to most of my favourite fruit—avocado, banana, pineapple.
+I had developed allergies to most of my favorite fruit—avocado, banana, pineapple.
 I was sick nearly every day.
 I would have anxiety attacks when getting ready to go out because my stomach was bloated, and I had eczema all over my face due to my allergies.

 I would break plans with friends all the time because I felt ugly.